Updated on: December 5, 2024

 Bottom Line

-Bark provides tons of information about your child’s web browsing on Windows — like what they search for, which sites they access, and what emails they send or receive.
-But instead of showing you everything your kid does online, it only alerts you if it detects concerning content.
-It also allows you to monitor unlimited devices and provides decent web filtering.
-Bark comes with 2 tier-based subscriptions and doesn’t have a money-back guarantee.
+Bark monitors your child’s web browsing on Windows, including what they search for, which sites they access, and what emails they send or receive, and alerts you about concerning content.
+It also tracks social media and provides decent web filtering.
+Bark doesn’t have a money-back guarantee.

 Read the full Bark review here